 How Should You Change The Percentage Of Protein In Your Diet?

-even though you will most certainly get really good results if you consume two grams of protein per kilogram of bodyweight daily, maybe those results will be even better if you change the percentage of protein in your diet.
+Even though you will most certainly get excellent results if you consume two grams of protein per kilogram of body weight daily, maybe those results will be even better if you change the percentage of protein in your diet.

 This is how you can do it:

-First five days consume fewer proteins than you usually do.
-One bodybuilder won’t lose weight overnight if he consumes a bit fewer proteins (1,4-1,6 grams per kilogram daily).
+The first five days consume fewer proteins than you usually do.
+One bodybuilder won’t lose weight overnight if he consumes fewer proteins (1,4-1,6 grams per kilogram daily).

 What actually happens is that body slows down the consumption of protein.
 Basically, when you eat less protein body adapts and slows down its consumption.

-When the body gets in the state of anti-catabolism half a battle is already won when it comes to muscle growth.
+When the body gets in the state of anti-catabolism, half a battle is already won regarding muscle growth.

 After five days, increase the percentage of protein in your diet.
 In the first phase, the decrease of protein stimulated the release of the enzyme that induces anti-catabolism.

 Now, after five days with less protein in your diet, you increase the intake.
-That additional protein with the addition of the enzyme that slows down the absorption of protein can lead to piling up of larger amount f protein in the muscles.
-Also, the change in the percentage of protein intake stimulates building of new muscle tissue.
+That additional protein with the addition of the enzyme that slows down the absorption of protein can lead to the piling up of a larger amount of protein in the muscles.
+Also, the change in the percentage of protein intake stimulates the building of new muscle tissue.

 In the second phase, eat 3-3,5 grams of protein per one kilogram of body weight a day.
 This phase should last nine days and the entire cycle two weeks.